July 25, 2019

 “We can quantify the economic value of care work.
 And it’s huge.” —Riane Eisler

-Diamond, author of Screwnomics: How Our Economy Works Against Women and Real Ways to Make Lasting Change, mentions the Center for Partnership Studies’ Caring Economy program and the Social Wealth Economic Indicators (SWEIs) initiative, which according to Eisler would “…fill in where GDP leaves big holes.
-SWEIs recognize that care and education in early childhood and throughout life relates to developing high-quality human capital and wider prosperity, as do human connections to a healthy natural environment”.
+Diamond, author of Screwnomics: How Our Economy Works Against Women and Real Ways to Make Lasting Change, mentions the Center for Partnership Systems’ work in a caring economy of Partnerism and the Social Wealth Index (SWI) initiative, which according to Eisler would “fill in where GDP leaves big holes.
+SWI recognize that care and education in early childhood and throughout life relates to developing high-quality human capital and wider prosperity, as do human connections to a healthy natural environment.”

 The Ms. article refers to Eisler’s new book Nurturing Our Humanity: How Domination and Partnership Shape Our Brains, Lives, and Future, co-authored with noted anthropologist Douglas P. Fry.
 The book underscores the stresses of a domination system on children, and advocates for building partnership systems.
 “Eisler and Fry make the case for [caring as a human value] being our most essential evolutionary advantage.”